It’s Almond Milk-Monday!

 INGREDIENTS: ALMONDMILK (FILTERED WATER, ALMONDS), EVAPORATED CANE JUICE, CALCIUM CARBONATE, SEA SALT, POTASSIUM CITRATE, CARRAGEENAN, SUNFLOWER LECITHIN, VITAMIN A PALMITATE, VITAMIN D2, D-ALPHA-TOCOPHEROL (NATURAL VITAMIN E).

 Why so many ingredients? mostly to make it sweet, creamy and milk-like.
-I suggest using theirs when you want to drink it plain but saving money by using home-made for chocolate milk, smoothies, baked goods, anything where the milk is an ingredient rather than the end product.
+If you really need that milk-like texture, then I suggest using theirs when you want to drink it plain but the rest of the time, save money by using home-made for chocolate milk, smoothies, baked goods, anything where the milk is an ingredient rather than the end product.

 How do you make almond milk in the SoyaJoy?